lucasgiutavares/Portfolio/README.md

 ## TAGGER - Android APP

 The objective of this project was to produce a tool for video analysis and data collection in real time of soccer matches.
-This software was developed in Java using the Android Studio IDE.
+This software was developed in Java using the Android Studio IDE and was used in CIAM - FLU.

 ![](https://image.ibb.co/bF2z0e/Screenshot_2018_07_27_14_33_24.png) ![](https://image.ibb.co/dybj0e/Screenshot_2018_07_27_14_38_08.png)